utopia2046/Doc/md/Developing 2D Games with Unity.md

 ## Health and Inventory

+The order in which objects appear in the hierarchy view is the order in which they’ll be rendered. the top-most objects in the hierarchy will be rendered first and the bottom last, resulting in the top-most objects appearing in the background.

 ### Masked Image

 1. Create a UI->Image object and add component `Mask` on it, any child object of it will be masked automatically;